circle-free/fuel-stop-examples/README.md

 ###### Details

-Here you can find the name of the network the project is associated with, and your RPC URL.
+Here, you can find the name of the network and your RPC URL.
 FuelStop's Ethereum JSON-RPC APIs require a valid project ID to be part of your URL to authenticate the calls.
-This is how we identify who you are behind the API requests, and it is important to keep it a secret.
+Do not share the URL.

 ![Details](./diagrams/details.svg)

 ###### Addresses

-Before sending your signed transactions to us via `eth_sendRawTransaction`, you need to register your address with us.
-If you send FuelStop a signed transaction via your RPC URL that is not included in your registered addresses, FuelStop will behave no differently than a regular Ethereum node and will broadcast it to the network.
-If your address has some ETH but not enough to cover the transaction's fees, FuelStop will fund your address with the exact amount needed for the transaction to go through.
+Before sending your signed transactions (via the JSON-RPC `eth_sendRawTransaction` method or with a client-library), you need to register your addresses.
+If you send FuelStop a signed transaction that is not included in your address-list, FuelStop will behave no differently than a regular Ethereum node and will broadcast it to the network.
+If your address has some ETH but not enough to cover the transaction's fees, FuelStop will fund your address so that the transaction can go through.

 ![Addresses](./diagrams/addresses.svg)

 ###### Transactions

-The transactions table contains your transaction history.
+The `Transactions` table contains your transaction history.
 You can periodically refresh it to monitor the status of your transactions.
 A transaction's status will be one of the following:

-1. `New`: The transaction has been received and is waiting for the fund transaction to be mined.
+1. `Pending`: The transaction has been received and is queued to be sent out once the address has been funded.
 2. `Sent`: The transaction has been broadcasted to the network and is waiting to be mined.
 3. `Confirmed`: The transaction has been mined in a block and transaction execution is successful on-chain.
 4. `Failed`: The transaction has been mined in a block and transaction execution has failed on-chain.
-This is likely because you sent your transaction to a smart contract, and part of the contract logic has rejected a state transition.
+This is likely because you sent your transaction to a smart contract, and part of the contract logic has errored out.

 ![Transactions](./diagrams/transactions.svg)

 ###### Account History

-The Account History table displays your account balance change history.
+The Account History table displays your account's balance-changes.

 ![Account History](./diagrams/account-history.svg)

 #### Using FuelStop's RPC URL

-FuelStop supports all [standard Ethereum JSON-RPC APIs](https://eth.wiki/json-rpc/API), which means it is able to work seemlessly with popular libraries such as [web3.js](https://github.com/ethereum/web3.js/) and [ethers.js](https://github.com/ethers-io/ethers.js/), and tools such as [Metamask](https://metamask.io/) and [Remix Ethereum IDE](https://remix.ethereum.org/).
+FuelStop supports all [standard Ethereum JSON-RPC APIs](https://eth.wiki/json-rpc/API), which means it's able to work seemlessly with popular libraries such as [web3.js](https://github.com/ethereum/web3.js/) and [ethers.js](https://github.com/ethers-io/ethers.js/), and tools such as [MetaMask](https://metamask.io/) and [Remix Ethereum IDE](https://remix.ethereum.org/).

 ###### web3.js